 8. Acknowledge the Importance of Corporate Work Culture

 Workplace culture is said to be a great enabler of change taking place at an organizational level.
 Whether the change involves the use of new and improved technology or new systems and processes that will help product development and productivity, it is often proved that when the organization and the management sector taps into the energy exuberated by the executives and their commitment to the organization, that is, their work culture, there seem to be more responses to the change initiated.

-Change management techniques is this aspect of project management that taps this very basis of employee power and dedication and roots it in a manner so as to channel productivity into the mainstream of change.
+Change management techniques are this aspect of project management that taps this very basis of employee power and dedication and roots it in a manner so as to channel productivity into the mainstream of change.
 This enables the change to sustain longer so much so as to retain a permanent status at most times.
-Organizations that hold the view of a company “culture-led” approach towards change can eventually break barriers of resistance and hold the company goals and values in full view.
+Organizations that hold the view of a company’s “culture-led” approach towards change can eventually break barriers of resistance and hold the company goals and values in full view.
 This enables an even more holistic view of the change and its management.

 This has been a guide to change management.
 Here we have discussed the basic concept with different strategies that will serve as a cheat sheet and help you make the climb through it successfully.
 You may look at the following articles to learn more –